 - 5.8.1 If you are not satisfied with the outcome of the formal appeal stage, you can request a review.
-There are limited grounds for asking for a review, which are as follows. - There is new evidence which you were unable, for valid reasons, to provide earlier in the process that would have had a significant effect on the outcome of the formal appeal stage; - The correct procedure was not followed during the formal appeal stage and this has had a significant effect on the outcome; - The outcome was unreasonable given all the circumstances and the evidence considered. - 5.8.2 At the review stage, we will not usually consider the issues again or investigate the matter further.
-An appeal must have been considered at the formal appeal stage before it can move to the review stage. - 5.8.3 Review requests should be submitted to the Student Casework team using the relevant review request form.
+There are limited grounds for asking for a review, which are as follows. - There is new evidence which you were unable, for valid reasons, to provide earlier in the process that would have had a significant effect on the outcome of the formal appeal stage; - The correct procedure was not followed during the formal appeal stage and this has had a significant effect on the outcome; - The outcome was unreasonable given all the circumstances and the evidence considered.

+- 5.8.2 At the review stage, we will not usually consider the issues again or investigate the matter further.
+An appeal must have been considered at the formal appeal stage before it can move to the review stage. - 5.8.3 You should submit your request to the Student Governance team via email using the Formal Academic Appeal Review Request Form.
 You must set out your grounds clearly and briefly, and provide evidence, where possible, of the issues raised.
-If you do not provide evidence when submitting your form then we may ask you to provide the evidence and give you a time limit to do so; the review may be paused while we await your evidence. - 5.8.4 The Deputy Vice-Chancellor (Academic) will decide between the following outcomes: - There are no grounds for taking the matter further; or - The appeal will be referred back to the formal appeal stage (either track) with a recommendation.
+If you do not provide evidence when submitting your form then we may ask you to provide the evidence and give you a time limit to do so; the review may be paused while we await your evidence. - 5.8.4 The Assistant Director Student Governance, Mental Health and Wellbeing will consider the review and will decide between the following outcomes: - There are no grounds for taking the matter further; or - The appeal will be referred back to the formal appeal stage with a recommendation.
 Where a matter is referred back to the formal stage, the timescales applying to that stage will begin again; or - The issues are complicated and so it would be better to deal with them through a review panel.
 A review panel will be held in line with our standard procedures for such panels. - 5.8.5 The review decision will be sent to you as a formal decision along with guidance on any relevant next steps.